• Skip to primary navigation

 • Remove the dough from the refrigerator and let rest at room temperature for 2 - 3 hours (dough will soften as it rests at room temp).

-• Punch down the dough and place on countertop dusted with flour.
+• Punch down the dough.
+Remove dough from bowl and place on countertop dusted with flour.

 • Begin rolling the dough into a cylinder.
 Start with the long side and roll tightly into a cylinder.

-• Lightly grease a sheet of plastic wrap with vegetable oil and place over the dough wreath.
+• Lightly grease a sheet of plastic wrap with vegetable oil and place over the dough.

 • Let the wreath sit at room temperature for approximately 2 hours to proof.
 The dough should have risen about 50%.

-• Remove the plastic wrap and bake Stollen for 20 minutes, rotate the sheet pan and bake an additional 20 - 30 minutes.
+• Remove plastic wrap.
+Bake Stollen for 20 minutes, rotate the sheet pan and bake an additional 20 - 30 minutes.
 Internal temperature should be 190° F in the center of the loaf.
 Additionally the loaf should sound hollow when tapped on the bottom.

 • Remove from oven and set on a cooling rack.

 • Melt butter and brush on top of the Stollen while it is still hot.
-Sprinkle generously with confectioners' sugar.
+Sprinkle generously with powdered sugar.
 Wait a few minutes then sprinkle more confectioners' sugar on the Stollen.

-• Let the Stollen cool for another hour and repeat brushing with melted butter and sprinkling with confectioners' sugar.
+• Let the Stollen cool for another hour and repeat brushing with melted butter and sprinkling with powdered sugar.

 • Transfer the Stollen wreath to a serving platter and decorate as desired.